mvsde/website/content/blog/missing-neutral-pronoun-german.md

 ---
 id: 586c2aaa-3092-4840-a88d-89a4a5a1909f
-title: The Missing Neutral Pronoun in German
+title: The missing neutral pronoun in German
 description: Nouns can be “neutralized” but what about pronouns?
 There is a non-binary one missing in German.
 date: 2021-07-11 09:10:00
 tags: